 Pen and ink pointillism is a technique that uses simple dots of ink to form shapes, texture, tones...everything that you see is composed of dots.
 Lots and lots of dots.
 The simple black dot that has no dimensions, no length or no width.The technique is formed by applying dots of black ink using technical ink pens on illustration board.
 The dots are gradually applied and grouped together to form an image.
 Basically, the closer the dots, the darker the tones and the further the dots are apart, the lighter the tones.
 Other than the initial pencil drawing/ layout there is nothing else used but black ink to create all of my drawings.
 Dots, dots,dots,dots and more dots.

+As a pointillism artist, I’m fascinated by the simple black dot which has no dimensions, no length or width.
+Pointillism is a rigid, hard medium, and can be very unforgiving if a mistake is made.
+Basically, mistakes cannot be made!
 With pen and ink pointillism, the technique forces the artist to carefully lay down the foreground image first and then apply the background afterwards.
 Using the pointillism technique means that you MUST have a plan of attack and that the pencil layout must be as close to the final drawing as changes most often cannot be made once ink has been laid down.
 I usually spend many days on the pencil layout prior to starting to ink anything because with the time commitment on a piece, you don't want to be wasting any time on a piece that will not come out the way you had envisioned.

 I'll get more into how to develop and compose a pointillism drawing on my next blog.
 So until next time, please be sure to visit http://www.imagesinink.ca/ to see some examples of poitillism artwork.
 New work will be posted there shortly.